Renew Life 3-Day Cleanse Review 2026: Misleading Claims

 Rhubarb (rheum Officinale) Root

-Ayurvedic herbal blend with early evidence for oral health and cholesterol support.
-Most human data is small-scale.
+Ayurvedic herbal blend with early evidence for cholesterol, oral health, and antioxidant effects.

 Hypromellose